Tuna-Terps/SeaShell-greyhack-game/README.md

 # grey-hack-game-scripts
 grey hack - game scripts
+<b> Acknowledgments </b>

-A collection of scripts written for use in the game grey hack https://store.steampowered.com/app/605230/Grey_Hack/
+A collection of scripts written for use in the game grey hack https://store.steampowered.com/app/605230/Grey_Hack/ <br>
-// Thank you @github: WyattSL for the GreyHack Game documentation
+// Thank you @github: WyattSL for the GreyHack Game documentation<br>
-// Thank you @github: psimonson for https://github.com/psimonson/greyhack-scripts/tree/master/v0.8/scripts
+// Thank you @github: psimonson for https://github.com/psimonson/greyhack-scripts/tree/master/v0.8/scripts<br>

 ## INSTALL ##